teaforthecat/bones-conf/README.md

 supported out of the box but see below for others.

-`:sticky-keys` *optional* Sometimes you want to keep the configuration values around when you set them on the Conf record it code and reload the component.
+`:sticky-keys` *optional* Sometimes you want to keep the configuration values around when you set them in code and reload the component.
 The sticky-keys will not get lost unless they also exist in a file.

 `:mappy-keys` *silly* Just in case you want to use the same value for multiple